spacemeshos/product/smapp_wallets_flows.md

 --------

 ### Adding a Ledger Wallet

+> User goal: use a ledger device so sign spacemesh transactions.

 1. App displays an `add new wallet` command in the `unlock wallet` screen.
 1. User clicks on the add new wallet command.
 1. App displays the `network selection` screen (local node or public api)